-(f) It is important to cease your efforts to contact the debtor once you have reached the above recommended limits or if it is evident that further contact would not be for a reasonable purpose, unless the debtor invites the contact or there is some other legitimate reason for making further contact (for example, if you are in the process of negotiating an agreement with a willing debtor).
-It is also important to cease your efforts to contact the debtor using a particular medium when the debtor has requested that this medium not be used and has provided you with an alternative method of contact.
+- (e) Unnecessary or unreasonable contact through any means must be avoided. - (f) It is important to cease your efforts to contact the debtor once you have reached the above recommended limits or if it is evident that further contact would not be for a reasonable purpose, unless the debtor invites the contact or there is some other legitimate reason for making further contact (for example, you are in the process of negotiating an agreement with a willing debtor).
+It is also important to cease your efforts to contact the debtor using a particular medium when the debtor has requested that this medium not be used and has provided you with an alternative method of contact. - (g) Once you have made contact, leave a reasonable interval before next contacting the debtor.
+Give the debtor time to respond to your previous communications, and/or to organise payments if this has been agreed.